 - Web analytics of the website

-Not only fixing mistakes is important, one should also monitor the results of corrections and refinements.
+Not only is fixing mistakes important, but one should also monitor the results of corrections and refinements.
 Preserve achievements and make new corrections based on the analytics.
 To track the effectiveness of usability changes, use Google Analytics or Plerdy click heatmaps.
 Also, evaluate the overall performance of the resource, including its technical components, functionality, and design.
 You will get a clear presentation of useful and important information.

 - Loyalty and repeat sales

 It is probably a well-known fact, but if customers like your place, they will come again.
-In addition to repeat sales, you will also get customer loyalty and word of mouth marketing.
+In addition, to repeat sales, you will also get customer loyalty and word-of-mouth marketing.
 This parameter is definitely included in the usability checklist.